Desuuuu/DGUS-reloaded-Klipper/README.md

 # DGUS-reloaded-Klipper

-DGUS touchscreen firmware for 3D printers running Klipper.
+DWIN T5UID1 touchscreen firmware for 3D printers running Klipper.

 Requires using a modified version of Klipper to work properly, which can be found in [this repository](https://github.com/Desuuuu/klipper).